WINTER FAIRE 2019 OVERVIEW - EXAMPLE

-Winter Fair was held Saturday, January 26th – 11am-4pm
+Winter Faire was held Saturday, January 26th – 11am-4pm

 The Winterberry Community joined together to celebrate and showcase our beautiful school!